FraunhoferIVI/helyos_agent_slim_simulator/README.md

 # helyos_agent_slim_simulator

+**Important Update: We've relocated this project to a fresh [repository](https://github.com/helyOSFramework/helyos_agent_slim_simulator).
+Future updates and versions of this source code will be exclusively released in the new repository.
+This shift is key to enhance project management and foster better collaboration.**

 It simulates an agent in the helyOS framework.
 It can be used for front-end development or for testing path planning algorithms.

 ## Getting started